The Association shall be called the Yachting Journalists’ Association (“the Association”)

 (d) Election to all categories of Membership shall be at the sole discretion of the Committee.

 (e) The annual subscription for members who do not pay their subscription in Sterling may be adjusted to compensate for currency conversion and administration costs.

-(f) When a member is over the age of 65 and the member’s age added to the number of years that the member has belonged to the Association reaches at least 80, the member shall be entitled to a 50 percent discount on the relevant full annual subscription but shall not also be entitled to discounts for payments by banker’s standing order.
-When a member reaches the age of 85, they will be entitled to apply for complimentary Honorary Membership at their next renewal date”
+(f) When a member is over the age of 65 and the member’s age added to the number of years that the member has belonged to the Association reaches at least 80, the member shall be entitled to a discount on the relevant full annual subscription but shall not also be entitled to discounts for payments by banker’s standing order.
+When a member reaches the age of 85, they will be entitled to request complimentary Honorary Membership at their next renewal date.

-(a) A member shall cease to be a member of the Association if he gives written notice of resignation to the Secretary, or if he dies.
+(a) A member shall cease to be a member of the Association if he/she gives written notice of resignation to the Secretary, or if he/she dies.

-(b) A member whose subscription is more than two months in arrears may be deemed to have resigned, subject to a decision by the Committee.
+(b) A member whose subscription is more than three months in arrears may be deemed to have resigned, subject to a decision by the Committee.

 (a) The business of the Association shall be managed by a Committee of members of the Association (“the Committee”) which shall consist of the Chairman and Vice-Chairman together with no fewer than five nor more than ten elected members.

 (b) The Committee members shall be proposed, seconded and elected at the Annual General Meeting. (c) Any vacancy occurring by resignation or otherwise may be provisionally filled by the Committee appointing a co-opted member, and any member so chosen shall retire at the next Annual General Meeting but shall be eligible for re-election at that meeting.